JYU-IBA/jibal/INSTALL.md

     - Alternatively use *x86-windows* to compile 32-bit libraries.
 This is not recommended.
     - Use *x64 Native Tools Command Prompt for VS2019* if you get errors related to x86 vs x64 platform issues
 5. Clone JIBAL repository (this one)
    6. Build (from command line)
        - Set up your MSVC environment by running the vcvars64.bat (or opening the *x64 Native Tools Command Prompt for VS2019*)
        - Run the following (from wherever JIBAL is cloned to):

              mkdir build
              cd build
-          cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake ../
+             cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake ../

-    - We use the `-G` option to select the MSVC compiler version.
+       - We use the `-G` option to select creation of the MSVC files and to pick the version explicitly.
 It's not strictly necessary.
-Use *Visual Studio 15 2017* for  MSVC 2017.
-Older versions are not supported.
        - It may not be necessary to specify `$CMAKE_TOOLCHAIN_FILE$` explicitly either if you followed the instructions
        - Run the following to build the library

              cmake --build . --target ALL_BUILD --config Release

        - You can make an installer, it requires [WiX](https://wixtoolset.org/), run the following:

              cmake --build . --target PACKAGE --config Release

        - Alternatively you may use the vcxproj files with Visual Studio or use *msbuild*:

              msbuild PACKAGE.vcxproj

        - You can install it like any other msi installer, for quick deployment run this:

              msiexec /i Jibal-0.X.X-win64.msi /qb